Rammechh/DataStructures_Py/README.md

     * It's right child -> 2i+1
     * Its parent -> i/2
     ---
+  ### Binary Tree:
+  + A binary tree is a tree data structure in which each parent node can have at most two children
+  + Types:
+  + Full Binary Tree:
+    * A full Binary tree is a special type of binary tree in which every parent node/internal node has either two or no children
+  + Perfect Binary Tree:
+    * A perfect binary tree is a type of binary tree in which every internal node has exactly two child nodes and all the leaf nodes are at the same level.
+  + Complete Binary Tree
+    * A complete binary tree is just like a full binary tree, but with two major differences 1) Every level must be completely filled 2)All the leaf elements must lean towards the left.
+3)The last leaf element might not have a right sibling i.e. a complete binary tree doesn't have to be a full binary tree.
   + Topics Covered:
     * Create, insert, delete, display, search node, height of tree.
   + Binary Search Tree: